-- if radiotelephony mode was indicated in the DSC alert, the HF radiocommunication set should be tuned to the radiotelephony distress traffic channel in the HF band concerned; - if telex mode was indicated in the DSC alert, the HF radiocommunication set should be tuned to the radiotelex distress traffic channel in the HF band concerned.
+- if radiotelephony mode was indicated in the DSC distress alert, the HF radiocommunication set should be tuned to the radiotelephony distress traffic channel in the HF band concerned; - if telex mode was indicated in the DSC distress alert, the HF radiocommunication set should be tuned to the radiotelex distress traffic channel in the HF band concerned.
 Ships able to do so should additionally watch the corresponding radiotelephony distress channel; - if the DSC distress alert was received on more than one HF band, the radiocommunication set should be tuned to the relevant distress traffic channel in the HF band considered to be the best one in the actual case.
-If the DSC distress alert was received successfully on the 8 MHz band, this band may in many cases be an appropriate first choice; - if no distress traffic is received on the HF channel within 1 to 2 min, tune the HF radiocommunication set to the relevant distress traffic channel in another HF band deemed appropriate in the actual case; - if no DSC distress acknowledgement is received from a coast station within 3 min, and no distress communication is observed going on between a coast station and the ship in distress: - transmit a DSC distress relay alert, - inform a Rescue Coordination Centre (RCC) via appropriate radiocommunications means.
+If the DSC distress alert was received successfully on the 8 MHz band, this band may in many cases be an appropriate first choice; - if no distress traffic is received on the HF channel within 1 to 2 min, tune the HF radiocommunication set to the relevant distress traffic channel in another HF band deemed appropriate in the actual case; - if no DSC distress acknowledgement is received from a coast station within 5 min, and no distress communication is observed going on between a coast station and the ship in distress: - inform a Rescue Coordination Centre (RCC) via appropriate radiocommunications means, - transmit a DSC distress relay call.

-6.1.5 Transmission of DSC distress relay alert
+6.1.5 Transmission of DSC distress relay call

-In case it is considered appropriate to transmit a DSC distress relay alert:
+In case it is considered appropriate to transmit a DSC distress relay call:

-- considering the actual situation, decide in which frequency bands (MF, VHF, HF) DSC distress relay alert(s) should be transmitted, taking into account ship-to-ship alerting (MF, VHF) and ship-to-shore alerting; - tune the transmitter(s) to the relevant DSC distress channel, following the procedures described in § 6.1.1 above; - follow the instructions for keying in or selection of call format and relevant information on the DSC equipment keyboard as described in § 1.4; - transmit the DSC distress relay alert.
+- distress relay calls on HF should be initiated manually; - tune the transmitter(s) to the relevant DSC distress channel, following the procedures described in § 6.1.1 above (except the call is sent manually as a single call on a single frequency); - follow the instructions for keying in or selection of call format and relevant information on the DSC equipment keyboard as described in § 1.4; - transmit the DSC distress relay call.

-6.1.6 Acknowledgement of a HF DSC distress relay alert received from a coast station
+6.1.6 Acknowledgement of a HF DSC distress relay call received from a coast station

-Ships receiving a DSC distress relay alert from a coast station on HF, addressed to all ships within a specified area, should NOT acknowledge the receipt of the relay alert by DSC, but by radiotelephony on the telephony distress traffic channel in the same band(s) in which the DSC distress relay alert was received.
+Ships receiving a DSC distress relay call from a coast station on HF, addressed to all ships within a specified area, should NOT acknowledge the receipt of the relay alert by DSC, but by radiotelephony on the telephony distress traffic channel in the same band(s) in which the DSC distress relay call was received.